Online Dominating Set

-We let \aparent denote the following algorithm for trees.
+For \ds and \cds, we let \aparent denote the following algorithm for trees.
 The algorithm selects the first vertex.
 When a new vertex~$v$ arrives, if $v$ is not already dominated by a previously arrived vertex, then the parent vertex that $v$ is adjacent to is added to the dominating set.
-For connected dominating set on trees, \aparent is $1$-competitive, even against \offopt:
+Note that \aparent accepts all internal nodes of the tree rooted at the first vertex, creating an incremental connected dominating set.
+For \cds on trees, \aparent is $1$-competitive, even against \offopt: